Esri/arcgis-maps-sdk-toolkit-qt/uitools/toolkitcpp/README.md

 >
 >  **Project Management** ==> **Add as a subproject to project:** none, **Add to version control:** none

-- Step 4: Have the project reference the location of the toolkit:
+**STEP 4:** Have the project reference the location of the toolkit:

 **qmake**